Can Propane-LPG Tanks (Gas Cylinders) Explode - Propane-LPG Tank Explosion - LPG Explosion

 Leaking gas in a house or other structure could be either natural gas or LPG.
 Either scenario could result in a gas leak explosion and fire.

 If there is a problem with an appliance or fitting, within the house, leaking gas can accumulate, causing a potential gas leak explosion.

 Regardless of the type of gas, the results would be the same.

 This is one reason why you should have regular maintenance on gas appliances.

-BBQ gas fires very rarely cause a LPG-propane tank explosion.
+BBQ gas fires very rarely cause a Propane-LPG tank explosion (gas cylinder explosion).
 Faulty barbecues can cause gas fires, as gas BBQ maintenance is often overlooked.

 This neglect results in hoses perishing, O-rings getting damaged or lost, old regulators leaking or gas knob valves starting to leak.